SpawnerSwarm/warframe.market-items/README.md

 Also, if locale-section contain `icon` field, original icon will be replaced with icon from locale-section.

 This is mostly for mods.

+## Relics ##

+In case that new relics were added or need to be updated.

+**Do not** create all 4 types of one relic [innact, Exceptional, ... etc]

+Create only one instance that contains its name, like: `Meso V3`

+All variations will be formed by the script.